 Building a diverse, forward-thinking environment begins with recruitment.
 Unfortunately, the hiring process is incredibly vulnerable to the influence of unconscious bias, which can hamper objective decision making and ultimately become a roadblock to

-Many recruiters will make decisions based on cultural fit or pre-defined attributes without even realising it, which in turn puts them at a significant disadvantage.
+Many recruiters will make decisions based on pre-defined attributes without even realising it, which in turn puts them at a significant disadvantage.
 While these techniques can certainly help speed up the hiring process, they often unintentionally weed out exceptional talent who might otherwise have been the next game changing hire.

 But the initial screening stage is far from the only area in the hiring cycle that’s vulnerable.
 Unconscious bias can infiltrate nearly any point throughout the entire process.
 In fact, about one in five employers unknowingly ask unethical, and potentially illegal questions during the interview stage, referring to race, age, disability, marital status, and plans of starting a family.